Are Gorillas Dangerous? Understanding Their Behavior Around Humans

 Are gorillas dangerous to people?
-When tourists go on gorilla trekking safaris in Africa, they are strongly advised not to disturb or provoke the gorillas.
+When tourists go trekking gorillas in Africa, they are strongly advised not to disturb or provoke the gorillas.

 How dangerous are gorillas to people?